pu2clr/QN8066/README.md

 /**

 This sketch works on Arduino Pro Mini, Nano, UNO, or any other board based on the ATMega328.
-IMPORTANTE: Refer to the documentation if you are using a 5V microcontroller instead of a 3.3V one.
+IMPORTANT: Refer to the documentation if you are using a 5V microcontroller instead of a 3.3V one.

 This sketch illustrates the clock configuration used on the XCLK pin of the QN8066.
 Depending on the active crystal or signal generator you are using, it is important